 No more rent

 The harsh reality of renting is that you’ll never see that rent money again.
-It isn’t an investment like a mortgage payment, and simply disappears into your landlord’s pocket if you rent privately, leaving you in a rent trap.
+It isn’t an investment like a mortgage payment, and simply disappears into your landlord’s pocket if you rent privately, leaving you finding it hard to save a deposit.
 Buying your first home can be a real challenge and need a big deposit to get started, but it’s now possible to get a mortgage for as low as 5% upfront.
-You may need to pay higher monthly payments, perhaps even higher than your current rent, but at least it’s contributing to your mortgage rather than vanishing.
+You may need to pay higher monthly payments, perhaps even higher than your current rent, but at least it’s contributing to your mortgage rather than vanishing into the ether.

 Starting a family